DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2021-08-01-building_linear_regression_scratch.md

 - Normal equation
 - Python
 - Data science interviews
-- Python
-- python
 seo_description: Learn how to build a Linear Regression model from scratch using the Normal Equation approach.
 This article covers the theoretical foundations, algorithm design, and Python implementation.
 seo_title: Building Linear Regression from Scratch Using the Normal Equation
 seo_type: article
 summary: This article provides a detailed algorithmic approach to building a Linear Regression model from scratch, covering theory, Python code implementation, and performance evaluation.
 tags:
 - Linear regression
 - Python
 - Normal equation
-- Python
-- python
 title: 'Building Linear Regression from Scratch: A Detailed Algorithmic Approach'
 ---